Bond Now or Later?

 What is the actual growth in taxes/household?

-Since the tax rate has remained stable since 2007-08, actual growth or increase in a household's school taxes would have resulted from increased property values.
+The tax rate remained stable from 2007-08 to 2014-15.
+In 2015-16 the District was able to lower the tax rate by $0.01 (1 cent).
+The District was able to lower the tax rate another $0.073 (7.3 cents).
+It is expected that the total tax rate will decline again in 2020-21.
+Actual growth or increase in a household's school taxes would have resulted from increased property values.
 Property values are not determined by the school district, but are determined by the county appraisal districts in which the property is located.
 Katy ISD is located in Waller, Fort Bend and Harris counties.

 What is the District's current total outstanding debt?